renatoGarcia/icecream-cpp/README.md

     ic.stream()
     ```

-The default stream buffer associated is the same as `std::cout`, but that can be changed.
+The default stream buffer associated is the same as `std::cerr`, but that can be changed.
 For instance, to stream the output to a string:

 ```C++